icewolfz/jiMUD/docs/preferences.md

   - `Remove` Force remove of profiles, this may cause profile changes to be lost
   - `Ask` Ask you if you want to remove or do nothing
   - `Warn` Display a warning to the mud window
+- `Group profile saves` Group profile saves
+  - **WARNING:** Enabling profile group saving could cause sync issues and loss of data when preferences saved or profile manager saves, as when saved it will flush all in memory changes and reload
+- `Group profile save delay` How often between save profiles when group saves are enabled

 ## Advanced > Profile manager